 Tell us a little bit about yourself.

 I was the head of the President of the Central Indiana Real Estate Investors Association.
-People began to see what we were doing in storage, and getting a lot of attention.
+People began to see what we were doing in storage, and we started getting a lot of attention.
 We began holding some workshops to teach people how to do it the way we were doing it and that took off.
-One of the national agents for the real estate speakers nationwide contacted us and wanted to send us out to other real estate investor groups, just like ours, to speak and teach on self-storage and that took off as well.
-We found ourselves with 260-hour-a-week jobs that we didn't have time for and so through the years morphed into scaling back the hours.
-But combining the two businesses and doing it in such a way that it drove investors towards our deals so that we can do partnerships, and then, grow that side of the business, where people begin to learn about it, from either outside of our ecosystem, or within the people that were truly growing and scaling their storage businesses like yourself.
+One of the national agents for real estate speakers contacted us and wanted to send us out to other real estate investor groups, just like ours, to speak and teach on self-storage, and that took off as well.
+We found ourselves with 260-hour-a-week jobs that we didn't have time for, so through the years, we morphed into scaling back the hours.
+We combined the two businesses in such a way that it drove investors towards our deals so that we could do partnerships and grow that side of the business, where people began to learn about it from either outside of our ecosystem or within the people that were truly growing and scaling their storage businesses like yourself.

-The industry's first mastermind many years ago in Las Vegas after one of the ISS shows has grown to be the most vibrant storage mastermind in the industry because it's all like-minded individuals who are helping each other and doing business with each other and getting better and keeping each other accountable.
-And it's an honor to be able to, I can't even say lead it because I don't lead it, I'm just the moderator and the rock stars that are a part of the mastermind are the ones that lead it.
-It's been an incredible journey.
+The industry's first mastermind many years ago in Las Vegas after one of the ISS shows has grown to be the most vibrant storage mastermind in the industry because it's all like-minded individuals who are helping each other, doing business with each other, getting better, and keeping each other accountable.
+It's an honor to be able to, I can't even say lead it because I don't lead it.
+I'm just the moderator, and the rock stars who are part of the mastermind are the ones that lead it.
 We love the place where we are right now in terms of my business and our businesses.
-Storage isn't always the best place to be whether the economy's booming or even as we head into a contraction like we are right now.
+Storage is always the best place to be whether the economy's booming or even as we head into a contraction like we are right now.
 Storage always does well.
 Life is good right now.

 You have been doing self-storage for 20 years, how is self-storage doing today?

 We're bullish on storage.
-It doesn't matter what the economy's doing, because our asset classes are largely unaffected by what's happening when things are good, people buy more stuff and there's a need for storage so we do well.
-When there's a contraction in the economy and people are losing their jobs or businesses, it is going a little slower.
-They have to put their inventory in storage, or they sublease their office or whatever their business looks like and we benefit from that, as well.
+It doesn't matter what the economy is doing because our asset class is largely unaffected by what's happening.
+When things are good, people buy more stuff and there's a need for storage so we do well.
+When there's a contraction in the economy and people are losing their jobs or businesses are slowing down, they have to put their inventory in storage or sublease their office space, and we benefit from that as well.
 We are heading into a time that we've been preparing for years, which is kind of the intersection of all that.
 Interest rates are a little higher and the cost of capital is higher but we are seeing a contraction in the market, which is causing people to downsize businesses.

 Do you think self-storage is being overbuilt in places?

 You can't say that the industry is overbuilt.
 If everybody's rates all across the country were going down and everybody was at 50% occupancy, maybe, but I don't think that we would ever get to that standpoint.
-There are lots of safeguards in our industry and we do know what it takes to do our homework and understand as developers, what makes this successful self-storage development project.
-With today's very difficult capital markets: appraisers, lenders, and private equity partners, they are not just throwing money at us, assuming it's going to win, they are forcing and they want to see our feasibility studies and the demand studies that we're doing in the marketplace to understand what a deal looks like before they're going to grant us a loan or loan us our limited partners that are going to come alongside of us or the hedge funds and invest with us.
+There are lots of safeguards in our industry and we do know what it takes to do our homework and understand as developers, what makes a successful self-storage development project.
+With today's very difficult capital markets—appraisers, lenders, and private equity partners—they are not just throwing money at us, assuming it's going to win.
+They are forcing us to see our feasibility studies and the demand studies that we're doing in the marketplace to understand what a deal looks like before they're going to grant us a loan or loan us our limited partners that are going to come alongside us or the hedge funds and invest with us.
 We shouldn't be coming forward if we didn't have that, and we really wouldn't get it anyway.

-What are some things that you have seen happen at your mastermind?
+What are some things that you have seen happen to your mastermind?

 When you put a group of exclusive people that are operating at a high level together, it's not one plus one equals two, it's one plus one equals ten and that's what we see, it's the level of business that is done.
 Our mastermind is not educational by design, like our storage academies and other education products, the mastermind is truly where educated people get together, they do business and they're operating at a different level.